-Promises that can get you into trouble include "of course you can attend this church", or that you "won't tell anyone" or that you "won't tell the police" or "parishioners" or "that you will assure his wife that he is now repentant and safe to come home", or that "in return for a resignation you won't tell others".
-Remember that you don't know enough to see all the long-term implications so it is better to slow things down and defer any promises until you get advice from both the legal and abuse sectors.
+Promises that can get you into trouble include 'of course you can attend this church', or that you 'won't tell anyone' or that you 'won't tell the police' or 'parishioners' or 'that you will assure his wife that he is now repentant and safe to come home,' or that 'in return for a resignation you won't tell others.'
+Remember that you don't know enough to see all the long-term implications so slow things down and defer any promises at all until you get advice from both the legal and abuse sectors.

-8. The risk to children if we are not careful with our wording
+h) The risk to children if we are not careful with our wording.